CesiumGS/cesium-unity/Documentation~/developer-setup.md

 This is because the C++ code has not yet been compiled.

-To compile the C++ code for use in the Editor, run:
+To compile the C++ code for use by the Editor, run:

 ```
 cd cesium-unity-samples/Packages/com.cesium.unity/native~